toddheasley/boats/boats/README.md

 ### Example Usage

-Archive `boats-cli` target and move executable to a clean working directory.
-From any shell, `fetch` schedule data as a [pre-built JSON file](https://toddheasley.github.io/boats/index.json) hosted by GitHub:
+Archive `boats-cli` target and move executable into the desired build directory.
+From any shell, `fetch` schedule data as a [static JSON file](https://toddheasley.github.io/boats/index.json) hosted by GitHub:

 ```zsh
 ./boats-cli fetch